rsoc39/nutanix-password-change/README.md

 The propmpt will not echo the password back.

 ### Parameters
--a/--all:\t\tSpecifies that all passwords will be changed
+-a/--all:           Specifies that all passwords will be changed
--h/--host:\t\tSpecifies changing the root user's password on the host
+-h/--host:          Specifies changing the root user's password on the host
--c/--cvm:\t\tSpecifies changing the nutanix user's password on the CVM
+-c/--cvm:           Specifies changing the nutanix user's password on the CVM
--e/--prism_element:\tSpecifies changing the admin user's password in Prism Elemet
+-e/--prism_element: Specifies changing the admin user's password in Prism Elemet
--i/--ipmi:\t\tSpecifies changing the ADMIN user's password in the IPMI
+-i/--ipmi:          Specifies changing the ADMIN user's password in the IPMI
--r/--cluster:\t\tRun against the entire cluster
+-r/--cluster:       Run against the entire cluster
--n/--nodes:\t\tComma separated list of virtualization host IPs
+-n/--nodes:         Comma separated list of virtualization host IPs

 ### Log locations
 Logs are located in /home/log/messages on AOS 5.19 and below